 From employees texting bosses to business owners texting customers, many of the unwritten rules and tentative boundaries that once defined who should be texting whom and what accounted for “appropriate” texting behavior have largely fallen away.
 Overall, that’s a welcome development for most folks who find the convenience, clarity, and quickness of texting preferable to the traditional voice-to-voice conversation.

 But the healthcare practice system is a somewhat different story.
 Mobile texting’s rise in the world of hospitals, medical offices, and medical billing companies has been shakier than in many other industries, thanks to valid, worthwhile concerns over patient privacy and the sensitive nature of healthcare information at large.
-While not every medical practice has a healthcare texting policy in place, developing clear guidelines for texting medical information can help eliminate confusion and potential liability when it comes to messaging patients.
+While not every practice has a medical texting policy in place, developing clear guidelines for texting medical information can help eliminate confusion and potential liability when it comes to messaging patients.

 - 5 Considerations When Texting Patients